Our favourite dogs in literature

 By The Window Seat

-We love man's best friend and, to celebrate the release of the new film adaptation of A Dog's Purpose, we've tried our hound at listing our favourite dogs in literature.
+We love man's best friend and, to celebrate the cinematic release of A Dog's Purpose, we've tried our hound at listing our favourite dogs in literature.

 Peter Pan's Nana is the first dog on our list.
 The Darling children treat her as one of the family, and she them.